thomasforth/MS4Plugin/README.md

 A new callback system has been implemented which does not rely on the `startActivityForResult` method typical in Phonegap plugins.
 This is necessary because of the move from Tasks to Fragments.

 #### iOS Support
-For now the v4 plugin works on Android.
-If you’re a confident iOS developer and you’d like to team up on an iOS version of the plugin let's talk!
+We now have an iOS version in beta testing.
+We'll be releasing it soon.

 #### Copyright